-Cloud Formation creates a template that contains all the details of the required resources of a particular project along with its properties.
-This template can be easily deleted as well.
-It also saves users from the replication process.
-Instead of replicating all the resources, you could simply create a template and then replicate it as a single unit.
+CloudFormation creates a template that contains all the details of the required resources of a particular project along with its properties.
+Also, it is quite easy to delete the template.
+Moreover, CloudForamtion saves users from the replication process.
+Instead of replicating all the resources, users can simply create a template and then replicate it as a single unit.

-Question: What do you understand about SNS?
+27. What do you understand about SNS?

 SNS contains two kinds of clients:

-Question: Define SQS?
+28. Define SQS?

-Question: What is the work of redshift?
+29. What is the work of Amazon Redshift?

-Question: Define IAM.
+30. Define IAM.

-Answer: IAM stands for Identity Access Management.
-It provides security while accessing other AWS services.
+Answer: IAM stands for Identity Access Management and it provides security while accessing other AWS services.
 It enables you to create AWS groups and lets you decide whether AWS services will be accessible by them.

-Question: If one of the resources fails to be created by Amazon OpsWorks, then what will happen?
+31. If one of the resources fails to be created by Amazon OpsWorks, then what will happen?

 Answer: When one of the resources fails to be created successfully in the stack by Amazon OpsWorks, all the other successfully created resources get deleted automatically till the point of the error.
-This process is Automatic Rollback on error.
+This process is an Automatic Rollback on error.

-Question: Is there any default storage class with which S3 comes?
+32. Is there any default storage class with which S3 comes?

 Answer: Yes, there is always a standard class in every storage service.
 Standard Class is the default storage class provided by S3.

-Question: How will you define KMS?
+33. How will you define KMS?

 AWS gives total access to your keys to you by determining several admin-friendly usage permissions.
 Alongside this, it also makes sure the physical protection of these keys.

-Question: How will you state the difference between AWS CloudFormation and AWS OpsWorks?
+34. How will you state the difference between AWS CloudFormation and AWS OpsWorks?

-Compared to AWS CloudFormation, AWS OpsWorks serves fewer AWS resources which is a major drawback of it.
+- Compared to AWS CloudFormation, AWS OpsWorks serves fewer AWS resources, which is a major drawback of it.

-Question: Does Standby RDS get launched in the same availability zone in which primary is launched?
+35. Does Standby RDS get launched in the same availability zone in which primary is launched?

-Answer: No, Standby RDS does not get launched in the same availability zone in which primary is launched.
+Answer: No, Standby RDS does not get launched in the same availability zone as primary.
 Standby instances work as a backup for primary instances.
-When primary senses fail, they come into work.
+When primary instances fail, they come into work.
 So they need to be stored in separate availability zones in order to remain independent from the primary instances.

-Question: Define AWS CloudTrail.
+36. Define AWS CloudTrail.

 - Simplified compliance

-- Visibility into resource and and activity
+- Visibility into resource and activity

 - Security analysis and troubleshooting